Kinto/kinto/cliquet_docs/reference/permission.rst

 Custom permission checking
 --------------------------

-The permissions verification in *Cliquet* is done with Pyramid authorization abstractions.
-Most notably using an implementation of a RootFactory in conjonction with an Authorization policy.
+The permissions verification in *Cliquet* is done with usual Pyramid authorization abstractions.
+Most notably using an implementation of a *RootFactory* in conjonction with an *Authorization policy*.

-In order to completely override (or mimic) the defaults, a custom *RootFactory* and a custom Authorization policy can be plugged on the resource during registration.
+In order to completely override (or mimic) the defaults, a custom *RootFactory* and a custom *Authorization policy* can be plugged on the resource during registration.

 .. code-block:: python
-    :emphasize-lines: 11,14
+    :emphasize-lines: 10,15

     from cliquet import resource